 The Very Reverend Justin Lindstrom is the Dean of St. Paul's Catheral in Oklahoma City and President of the Board of the Oklahoma Conference of Churches.
 He has been a priest for 18 years and is a gifted pastor, community leader and dynamic preacher and teacher.
 Justin is married to Susan.
 They have 2 children and love to travel.
 Justin will speak on the meaning of Paul's Missionary Journeys for our Present Day Faith Journeys.

-Peter is Professor of Biblical Studies at Trinity School for Ministry.
+Peter was Professor of Biblical Studies at Trinity School for Ministry (near Pittsburgh).
 He is ordained in the Church of England and served a parish in England before teaching for many years at Wycliffe Hall in the University of Oxford.
 Peter is author of In the Steps of Saint Paul and many other books.
 He has led many study tours of Biblical sites in the Holy Land and around the Mediterranean.

 Phil is a scholar, storyteller, speaker, and Associate Pastor of Grace Lutheran Church in Eau Claire, WI.
 He taught at Texas Lutheran University for eighteen years as a professor of theology, winning awards for excellence in teaching.
 His primary research interest revolves around performing large sections of Scriptures by heart.
 He has performed the Gospel of Mark in the United States, Latin America, and Europe.
 He is the author of The Word of the Cross in a World of Glory and coeditor of a volume entitled, The Bible in Ancient and Modern Media.

 Jaime is Professor of New Testament, Altshuler Distinguished Teaching Professor at Perkins School of Theology at Southern Methodist University.
 She speaks and writes widely for academic and popular audiences including contributions to Feasting on the Word, Disciple Bible Study, Covenant Bible Study and is the on the Editorial Board for The CEB Women’s Bible.
 Jaime is an ordained American Baptist minister and has served parish and hospice settings.